RoboticAgents/project2/README.md

 6. **Timer times out**: Green light illuminates (system ready)
 7. **Red button pressed**: Turns off the green light and resets the system

-### Required Modification
+### Modification Guidelines

-You must modify this basic implementation in at least one way.
-Choose one or more:
+Consider ways to enhance or adapt this basic implementation.
+Here are some ideas:
-- Change the timer duration
+- Adjust the timer duration to suit different scenarios
 - Add logic so both red and green lights are OFF during the siren phase
-- Add a second timer for a multi-stage warning system
+- Implement a second timer for a multi-stage warning system
 - Make the siren pulse (on/off) during the warning period instead of continuous
+- Create your own modification that demonstrates timer concepts

+You are encouraged to experiment and make this implementation your own.

 **Important:** Add a comment above each rung explaining what the rung does and how it contributes to the sequence.